Traci Thirteen: One Year Later

-Currently she resides with her father in Doomsbury Mansion, the ancestral home of her family, annoyed by his skepticism and boring outlook.
+She resides with her father in Doomsbury Mansion, the ancestral home of her family, annoyed by his skepticism and boring outlook.
 Blue Beetle #16 established that Traci was raised and trained by Ralph Dibny and his wife Sue some time after her mother's death.
 A member of the Croatoans, the paranormal detective organization shown in 52, she travels around the world, sometimes with her father, and sometimes solo, fighting paranormal menaces with her growing magical abilities.
 She has recently started a relationship with Jaime Reyes, the current Blue Beetle.
 As a result of Jaime becoming a full-time member of the Teen Titans, she has also begun interacting with his teammates, such as during a recent Christmas adventure.
 For a period of time, Red Devil appeared to feel annoyed by Traci's presence as she distracted his new friend Blue Beetle.
 However, after she bought him a series of much desired video games, she became quickly accepted by Eddie.
 She is also featured on the cover of Teen Titans vol. 3 #66 as a potential new member.
 She opted not to join however, feeling it would be too weird to be on a team with her boyfriend, despite how much fun it would be to mess with his head.
 She does remain an ally of the Titans, helping them when they need it, especially during the prison riot caused by Shimmer and Jinx, using her magic to disable Jinx's connection to the Earth, thus undoing her barrier spell.

 Beginning in May 2010, Traci began co-starring in a back-up feature in Teen Titans alongside Black Alice and Zachary Zatara.
 The feature ended in September 2010, when Teen Titans reverted to a standard 22-page format.

 DC Rebirth

-During the 2016 DC Rebirth event, a newer version of Traci 13 was introduced.
+During the 2016 DC Rebirth event, a newer version of Traci Thirteen was introduced.
 The character seemingly retains some of her earlier history in her previous version, being the daughter of the witch and homo magi Meihui Lan and Doctor Terry Thirteen, a well-known ghost hunter and skeptic.
 Unlike prior versions, the Thirteen family is depicted as being a family line of detectives and investigators who generally are irrationally skeptical of the supernatural.
 It is also expressed that in this continuity, while the exact circumstances are unknown in how her mother died, her father blames Traci and forbids her from using her magical abilities.
 When he suddenly disappeared, she became a freelance problem-solver specializing in the supernatural in Metropolis.
 She was later reunited with her father, who was revealed to have been possessed by demons shortly after her mother's death.